Professional edition active

 • Therapeutic responses to supplements, placebo-mediated or otherwise, could be mistaken as evidence that confirms a particular, possibly incorrect, diagnosis.

 There are few data to guide patient counseling regarding supplement safety.
 But some experts believe that the overall number of problems due to dietary supplements is rare compared with the overall number of doses taken and that the supplement, if correctly manufactured, is likely to be safe.
-As a result, these experts advise purchase of supplements from a well-known manufacturer, and many recommend buying supplements made in Germany because there they are regulated as drugs and thus oversight is stricter than in the US.
+As a result, these experts advise purchase of supplements from a well-known manufacturer.

-The supplements discussed in The Manuals are ones that are most popular, are effective, or have some questions about their safety.
+The supplements discussed in The Manuals include those that are commonly used, those that have some evidence of efficacy, or those that have safety concerns.
 More complete information is available through the NIH National Center for Complementary and Integrative Health.

 Table